shiva-karthick/shankar-shiv.github.io/electronics/_posts/2020-05-14-Introduction-to-FPGAs.markdown

 A microprocessor executes its tasks in a sequential fashion, each instruction being processed before the next one is started.
 This instruction cycle is composed of three main stages: the fetch stage, the decode stage, and the execute stage.
 This inherently limits how a designer can implement her solutions.
 It is impossible to execute instructions in parallel like a FPGA.
 Moreover a microprocessor has overhead delays when executing on top of an OS, drivers, and application software.

-FPGAs are truly parallel ,so different processing operations do not have to compete for the same CPU and memory resources.
+FPGAs are truly parallel, so different processing operations do not have to compete for the same CPU and memory resources.
 The task executing does not depend on other logic blocks and can function by itself.
 This results in the FPGA not compromising its performance.

 <img src="/assets/img/Introduction-to-FPGAs/Decision_Making_in_FPGA_Hardware.jpg" alt="Decision_Making_in_FPGA_Hardware" width="500" height="300"/>